2015 Cricket World Cup: Prize money

 The International Cricket Council declared a total prize money pool of $10 million for the tournament, which was 20 percent more than the 2011 edition.
 The prize money was distributed according to the performance of the team as follows:

 This means that if the winner had remained undefeated throughout the group stage of the tournament, they would have won a total of $4,245,000 (winner's prize plus $45,000 for each group stage win), while a team eliminated in the group stage without any wins would have gotten $35,000.

 Venues

 Each venue hosted 3 pool stage matches.
 The quarter-finals were in Sydney, Melbourne, Adelaide and Wellington, the semi-finals were played in Auckland and Sydney, and the final was played in Melbourne.
 Altogether there were 49 matches in 14 venues, with Australia hosting 26 games and New Zealand hosting 23 games.

-Umpires
+Each venue hosted 3 pool stage matches.
+The quarter-finals were in Sydney, Melbourne, Adelaide and Wellington, the semi-finals were played in Auckland and Sydney, and the final was played in Melbourne.
+Altogether there were 49 matches in 14 venues, with Australia hosting 26 games and New Zealand hosting 23 games.

+Match officials

 The umpire selection panel selected 20 umpires to officiate at the World Cup: five each from Australia and England, five from Asia, two each from New Zealand and South Africa and one from the West Indies.